IAmirKhani/IAmirKhani.github.io/_pages/teaching.md

 nav_order: 5
 ---

-I have served as a Teaching Assistant for the following courses at [University/Institution Name, if you want to specify]:
+I have served as a Teaching Assistant for the following courses at Computer Science Departmenet of Amirkabir University of Technology:

 - **Operating Systems**
 - **Artificial Intelligence**